 The reason for its popularity is that it provides you the opportunity to get lifetime coverage at a price less than other Permanent life insurance options.

-Permanent life insurance such as Traditional Universal Life and Whole Life insurance are more expensive than GUL.
+Permanent life insurance such as Traditional Universal Life insurance and Whole Life insurance are more expensive than GUL.

 You can look at a GUL policy as the best of both worlds.